 Inspired by Dr. Michael Greger's “daily dozen”

-My clean eating breakfast recipe is inspired by Dr. Michael Greger’s “daily dozen” – a list of essential plant foods that you should eat every day for best health and well-being.
+My clean eating recipe tastes great and is inspired by Dr. Michael Greger's “daily dozen”.
+This is a list of essential plant foods that you should eat every day for best health and well-being.
 Dr Greger is also the founder of nutritionfacts.org my go to site for information on all things health and nutrition.
-I’ll share more about him at the end of this blog post.
+I'll share more about him at the end of this blog post.

-Healthy breakfast drinks are not only super quick to prepare but they provide you with all the necessary nutrients you need for an energy rich start in your day.
+Healthy breakfast smoothies are super quick to prepare.
+What is more, they provide you with all the necessary nutrients you need for an energy rich start in your day.